sudonym-i/sensei_bryan/README.md

 **steps for building**

-1 -learn framework ( research what framework we want to use )
+1 - learn framework ( research what framework we want to use )

 2 - make a single page that works (doesnt)